OOP2018/threads-5710546615/README.md

 | #5                      | 10,000,000         | 35158416018163  | 0.022098        |
 | Average                 | 10,000,000         | -2979744225675  | 0.018105        |

 1.3) Explain the results.
 Why is the counter total sometimes not zero?
-Why is it not the same each time?
+Why is it not the same each time? <br/>
 Answer : No, the total are not the same as zero.
 Because of using the same resource(counter) between each threads make some mistake to that resource.
+By the way, thread#1 and thread#2 don't read the counter at the same time as same as they don't write too.
+Example, thread#1 and thread#2 already read the counter as the same but thread#1 finished the process before thread#2, this make the counter be updated while thread#2 still using the old counter so after finished the process on thread#2, counter going to be updated by thread#2 (not thread#1).

 ## 2. Implications for Multi-threaded Applications

-How might this affect real applications?
+How might this affect real applications? <br/>
-Answer : By example..
+Answer : By example.. <br/>
-A - A person who want to withdraw some money.
+A - A person who want to withdraw some money. <br/>
-B - A person who want to deposit some money of A's account.
+B - A person who want to deposit some money of A's account. <br/><br/>

-A : Checking his balance 	    --- Balance = 100 THB
+A : Checking his balance 	    --- Balance = 100 THB <br/>
-B : Depositing to A's account   --- Balance = 100 THB
+B : Depositing to A's account   --- Balance = 100 THB <br/>
-A : Withdrawing 50 THB from ATM --- Balance = 50 THB (remove amount from balance that got from 1st step : 100-50=50)
+A : Withdrawing 50 THB from ATM --- Balance = 50 THB (remove amount from balance that got from 1st step : 100-50=50) <br/>
 B : Adding 100 THB to account   --- Balance = 200 THB (add amount to balance that got from 2nd step : 100+100=200)

 ## 3. Counter with ReentrantLock